At the start of what was to become several Covid lockdowns

 What I didn’t consider was how it would turn my world upside down.

-Four years on, I’m a fledgling freelance wine, food and travel writer, a wine tourism marketing consultant, investor in two fabulous London wine bars, a co-editor of an international wine book, and have completed the mighty WSET Diploma in Wine.
+Five years on, I’m a freelance wine and travel writer, a wine tourism marketing consultant, investor in two fabulous London wine bars, a co-editor of an inspirational book on Turkish wine, a host at two wine cellars and am proud, and very relieved to have become a WSET Diploma graduate and French Wine Scholar.

 My biggest revelation to date?
 Studying wine has ironically made me drink less of it.
 It’s all about quality over quantity.
 I’ve become a bit of a wine snob and I’m proud of it.

 Today I still consider myself a new world wine girl.
 I love my Aussie wine but it’s a little better than plonk now.
-And along with my hometown (that happens to also be a wine region), Orange in New South Wales, Australia, I’ve added the latest new world wine region to my passion list - the UK.
+And I’ve added new wine regions to my passion list - the UK and Turkiye.

 Having helped at three harvests in West Sussex and one in New South Wales, I now have great respect for the years of blood, sweat and tears it takes to go from vine to wine - it’s a tough business.
 Mother Nature can be a bitch sometimes.

 Wine, in whatever form that takes, is my forever career now.
-It’s a never ending cycle of learning, but the joy is in the wine journey as much as the wine destination!
+I’s a never ending cycle of learning, but the joy is in the wine journey as much as the wine destination!